nyu-oop-sp18/class06/README.md

 res1: Double = 4.0
 ```

-Suppose we write code that makes many calls to adjust within the same
+Suppose we write code that makes many calls to `adjust` within the same
 scope using the same offset value.
 Ideally, we would like to use
 `adjust` in a way that does not require us to provide the offset
 explicitly in each call in that scope, while still retaining the
 flexibility of using `adjust` with other offset values in other parts
 of our program.

-Scala allows us to declare the final parameter list of a method as
+To solve this kind of problem, Scala allows us to declare the final
-implicit parameters:
+parameter list of a method as implicit parameters:

 ```scala
 def adjust(c: Double)(implicit o: Double) = c + o